MANUAL SAFETY INSTALLATION AND GLOCK PISTOL WORK

 We believe a safe firearm is as important as your right to own one.
 The manual safety for your Glock pistol is a simple device which, when added to your pistol will help prevent unintentional discharges and give you an added margin in safety.
 The addition of the manual safety will not void the manufacturers warranty and will make your Glock pistol as safe as any pistol on the market.

-- Fits all model Glock pistols including the 36 and all Generation fours.
+- Fits most model Glock pistols including the 36 and all Generation fours.

 - Ergonomically designed and located.